 Play Alexa podcasts via TuneIn

 Alexa defaults to the TuneIn skill for listening to podcasts, which has a decent selection of titles for you to subscribe and listen to.

-Just head into the Amazon Alexa smartphone app and dive into the Music and Books section of the menu.
-TuneIn will be listed among the top music services so tap this part of the menu.
+Just head into the Amazon Alexa smartphone app and dive into the Music & Books section of the menu (use the Play icon in the bar at the bottom).
+TuneIn will be listed among the top music services so tap on this part of the screen.

-Once in the podcast section you can search for what you want to subscribe to – and some ideas are provided for you, although these are hardly a cutting edge curation of the latest and greatest podcasts.
+Once in the podcast section, you can search for what you want to subscribe to.
+Some ideas are provided for you, although these are hardly a cutting edge curation of the latest and greatest podcasts.
 In fact, the list is full of generic genres that just screams low quality.